servicemeshbook/byok/README.md

     yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo
     ```

 * Install docker.
-We will not install lateset version of docker - which is 18.09 and this version is not compatible with the Kubernetes version `1.12.10-0`.
-We will install Docker `18.06.3.ce-3.el7`
+At the time of writing, the lateset version of docker is 3:18.09.8-3.el7.
+The latest version could be different in your case.

 * Tip: Find out available version using `yum --showduplicates list docker-ce`

     ```
-    yum -y install docker-ce-18.06.3.ce-3.el7
+    yum -y install docker-ce-18.09.8-3.el7.x86_64
     systemctl enable docker
     systemctl start docker
     ```

 * Optionally: Configure a separate disk to mount `/var/lib/doocker` and restart docker.

-* Internet Access - Make sure that you can run `ping -c4 google.com` or `dig +search +noall +answer google.com` from the VM to make sure that Internet access is available.
-    ```
-    $ dig +search +noall +answer google.com
-    google.com.
-163	IN	A	172.217.15.78
-    ```
-    If ping does not succeed, it is quite possible that the network address of VMnet8 adapter needs to be fixed.
-Refer to [this](docs/vmnet.md) link for instructions to fix `vmnet8` subnet address in VMware.

 ## Build Kubernetes using one VM